 Amster Rothstein and Ebenstein, LLP - Intellectual Property Law

-Mr. George's litigation experience includes jury and non-jury trials in Federal and State Courts, and appeals before the Court of Appeals for the Federal Circuit.
-In addition, Mr. George has worked closely with European counsel in connection with opposition proceedings before the European Patent Office, nullity proceedings before the German Federal Patent Court, and infringement and other proceedings in Germany, Switzerland, Austria, France, Belgium and the Netherlands.
-Working with European counsel, Mr. George successfully asserted patent infringement claims in Europe directed to implantable medical devices and methods for inactivating viruses in blood products and plasma and achieved the revocation of a European Patent directed to cryo-preserved blood products.
+In litigation involving an attempt to capture the market for storage of umbilical cord blood, Mr. George worked with five different opposers to coordinate the defeat of the stem cell cryo preservation patent.
+Mr. George has worked closely with European counsel in connection with opposition proceedings before the European Patent Office, nullity proceedings before the German Federal Patent Court, and infringement and other proceedings in Germany, Switzerland, Austria, France, Belgium, and the Netherlands.
+Working with European counsel, Mr. George successfully asserted patent infringement claims in Europe directed to implantable medical devices and methods for inactivating viruses in blood products and plasma.

 Published Articles